Reviews You Can Rely On

 Pole Design Foldable

-Given the Cressida FX Carbon's generous grip extension, they are not light but not hyper-light.
+Given the Cressida FX Carbon's generous grip extension, they are not hyper-light.
 “I never felt hindered by their weight, but if you are trying to shave grams from your kit, you might want to consider a lighter pair,” one tester noted.
 The Black Diamond Distance Carbon Z is one such option, weighing in at 10.2 ounces per pair.
 Additionally, since carbon fiber is less durable than aluminum, these poles aren't as long-lasting in the long run.
 Check out the Black Diamond Trail Back for an aluminum pole that can last your hiking lifetime with proper care.
 However, if you are looking for comfortable, premium trekking poles that can move seamlessly between day hikes, peak bagging, alpine climbing, and mellow winter activities, then these are an excellent option.

 Why do trekking poles need to be gendered in the first place?
 Well, they don't.
 Women's specific trekking poles are designed to work for shorter people and/or folks with smaller hands.
 Men's poles are designed for taller people or those with bigger hands.
 You may have larger hands and want the features of a “men's” or unisex trekking pole.
 If that's you, don't feel like you have to buy the trekking poles designed for your gender.
 If you're less than 6 feet tall and have small hands, “women's” poles might be a comfortable fit for your grip.